nodejs/node/CONTRIBUTING.md

 ```

 **Important:** The `git push --force-with-lease` command is one of the few ways
-to delete history in git.
+to delete history in `git`.
 Before you use it, make sure you understand the risks.
 If in doubt, you can always ask for guidance in the Pull Request or on
 [IRC in the #node-dev channel](https://webchat.freenode.net?channels=node-dev&uio=d4).